EDDI-Conferences/eddi-conferences.github.io/README.md

 ## Updating data drive pages

-THe past conferences pages are driven by adding a new entry in \_data/conferences.yml
+The past conferences pages are driven by adding a new entry in \_data/conferences.yml

 ```yaml
 - title: EDDI 2024